 Between September 26 and October 12 of 2017, customer service operations company 7.ai experienced a data breach.
 The breach compromised the customer payment information of several of the company’s clients, including Sears and Delta.

 Although Sears suspects fewer than 100,000 of its customers were made vulnerable, the credit card information of this group may have been compromised for online transactions that occurred between September 27 and October 12 of 2017.
-Sears claims purchases made with the company-branded credit cards (the Sears Card® and Sears Mastercard®) were not compromised.
+Sears claims purchases made with the company-branded credit cards (the Sears Card® and Shop Your Way Mastercard®) were not compromised.
 The company set up a hotline to assist customers who fell victim to the breach.

 Delta concluded that a small number of individuals were affected by the breach.
 Payment card information may have been exposed during the period above, but Delta assured customers that passport, security, and frequent flyer data were not included.
 It set up a designated website for customers concerned about the breach.